 The pass does not cover Limited Express trains.
 That means traveling those longer distances will be slower.
 However, since those trains can be pricey anyway, consider if they fit into your budget in the first place.

-The pass does not cover JR lines.
+The pass also does not cover JR lines.
 While bigger stations are always going to have a few private-line alternatives, you will still have to pay a little extra to reach some locations like Kamakura and Takasaki, which only have JR or uncovered line access.
 This also means you may end up changing trains a little more often if there isn’t a direct non-JR line.

 Suggested Activity